microsoft/playwright/docs/api.md

 - `selector` <[string]> A selector to search for checkbox or radio button to check.
 If there are multiple elements satisfying the selector, the first will be checked.
 - `options` <[Object]>
   - `waitFor` <"visible"|"hidden"|"any"|"nowait"> Wait for element to become visible (`visible`), hidden (`hidden`), present in dom (`any`) or do not wait at all (`nowait`).
 Defaults to `visible`.
   - `waitForInteractable` <[boolean]> Whether to wait for element to become static (not moving) and receive pointer events at the click point.
+Defaults to true.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully checked.
 The Promise will be rejected if there is no element matching `selector`.